 The story of Theranos is an amazing one, and a good parallel to some things occurring today.
 It’s filled with lessons.
 These types of stories people should always remember, as they are not that rare (Enron, Bernie Madoff, and many other frauds committed by large companies and others).
-I hear many people say these days: how could you fool that many people, it’s been years we would know by now, trust the, there are too many people involved for them not to know or say anything, etc. etc. Theranos was a startup biotech health company formed in 2003 that claimed to use blood from a finger prick, as opposed to a blood draw from a vein, to perform hundreds of blood tests (1).
+I hear many people say these days: how could you fool that many people, it’s been years we would know by now, trust the _____, there are too many people involved for them not to know or say anything, etc. etc. Theranos was a startup biotech health company formed in 2003 that claimed to use blood from a finger prick, as opposed to a blood draw from a vein, to perform hundreds of blood tests (1).
 Elizabeth Holmes was the CEO of that company.
-It operated for 13 years, until the masses caught on that it was all a fraud (2).
+It operated for 13 years, until the masses learned that it was all a fraud (2).

 The first person schmoozed by Elizabeth Holmes was her Stanford Professor, who actually quit his job to work at Theranos.
 He called Elizabeth a genius (3).
-By 2006 the company had raised $40 million from investors, including almost $6 from Rupert Murdoch.
+By 2006 the company had raised $40 million from investors, including almost $6 million from Rupert Murdoch.
 His net worth is currently $21.7 billion and he’s the 71st richest person on Earth.
 She was great at schmoozing.
 Elizabeth then brought George Schultz, former Secretary of State, in to recruit these high level people to be on the board of Theranos (not limited to):

 - Henry Kissinger: former Secretary of State

 - Jim Mattis: 4 star general, former head of U.S. Central Command who later became Defense Secretary